justinekizhak/dotfiles-v2/README.md

 This script guides you through the following:

 1. Checks to see if you have zsh, tmux, and vim installed.
 2. Installs it using your default package manager if you don't have it installed.
 3. Checks to see if your default shell is zsh.
 4. Sets zsh to your default shell.
 5. Backs up your old configuration files.
+6. Installs silver searcher for searching(it's faster than grep)

 Pretty convenient for configuring new servers.

+Also you are free to install the fonts in the Fonts folder.
+I prefer IBM Plex Semibold Italic 11pt.

 # Sumary of Changes

 ## Basic runtime opperations

 All default dotfiles (`.zshrc`, `.vimrc`, etc) source something within the dotfiles repository.
 This helps separate changes that are synced across all your machines with system specific changes.

 Upon launching a new shell, the first thing that's evaulated is `zshrc_manager.sh`.
 This script first launches tmux.
 Then once zsh logs in, within tmux, it updates the dotfiles repository, and sources the changes.

 ## [Zsh](https://en.wikipedia.org/wiki/Z_shell)